etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 do the computation in real time, peer with each drone in flight and guide them all simultaneously to share the airspace efficiently and safe.

-Then there are more personal things.
+Then there are medical applications.
 Automatic insulin pumps and pacemakers are already widely used.

-Computers are finding their ways into traditionally low-tech things like hygiene items and sleeping gear.
+And the personal stuff - computers are finding their ways into traditionally low-tech things like hygiene items and sleeping gear.

 It is no secret that relationships and sex are among the big technology drivers.
 Of course IoT businesses address that demand.
 Look at this remote kissing gadget!
+The telepresence technology is frightening and amazing!
+And it opens up Pandora's box of ethical questions.

 In this talk I won't go any further down this topic.
 If you are interested, I can refer you to this book and same-named international conference held in UK.

 IoT future
 ==========

-Speaking of further IoT development, major research trend is to make Things more autonomous and less deterministic.
+Speaking of further IoT development, the major research trend is about making Things more autonomous and less deterministic.
 Major ingredients to this are:

-* interoperability for the purpose of auto-organising, ad-hoc systems
 * context awareness through more sophisticated sensors
 * independent reasoning through massive data processing and analysis
+* interoperability for the purpose of auto-organising, ad-hoc systems

 IoT components
 ==============